Great Langton: Transport

 Only 3% of Great Langton's population use public transport to travel to work.
 There are, however, bus links which go to Richmond, Yafforth and Northallerton.
 There are regular train services between Northallerton and London that allow for a relatively easy connection.
-A typical fare will be around £80.

 Climate

 According to the Köppen classification the British Isles experience a maritime climate characterised by relatively cool summers and mild winters.
 Compared with other parts of the country, North Yorkshire is slightly warmer and sunnier in the summer and colder and frostier in the winter.
 Owing to its inland position, and sheltered by the Pennines to the west, North Yorkshire is one of the driest counties in the UK, receiving, on average, less than 600 mm of rain per year.
 The mean annual daily duration of bright sunshine is three hours and 42 minutes.

 There are two distinct local weather phenomenon, marked downslope lee winds caused by the proximity of the Pennines, leading to super geostrophic winds which can reach in excess of 70 mph, most commonly in winter and spring.
-In the winter, the presence of a subsidence inversion between the Pennines and the North Yorks Moors can allow dense, persistent fog to form that can last for several days.
+In the winter, the presence of a subsidence inversion between the Pennines and the North York Moors can allow dense, persistent fog to form that can last for several days.